Please review the following carefully

 Massage therapy is a powerful healthcare ally.

-- The methods used can be adjusted accordingly and reviewed with your doctor for approval as needed.
+- The methods used may be adjusted to suit you, and be reviewed by your doctor for approval, as needed.

 - I will always protect the confidentiality of all information unless disclosure is requested by you in writing or required by law.

 - You must immediately inform me of any discomfort that might arise during treatment so the technique and/or pressure may be adjusted for your benefit.
 Massage should never hurt, despite what anyone else claims.

 It is your sole responsibility as the client to notify me or any other therapist of all existing or pre-existing health conditions and injuries or changes in health, or if you have traveled across state lines in the 2 weeks prior to your scheduled appointment.

 Massage therapy is not a substitute for medical treatment or medications, and it is recommended that you concurrently work with a physician for any condition you may have.
 You must receive any necessary approval from a medical doctor before receiving massage therapy.
 There shall be no liability on the therapist’s part if you forget to inform the therapist of any changes in your health and medical condition.
 The therapist does not diagnose physical or mental illness or disease or prescribe medications or supplements as part of massage therapy.
 Any sexual type of behavior, advances, or suggestiveness (minor or otherwise) is strictly prohibited and will result in payment due with immediate termination of treatment or services.

 Massage is provided for stress reduction, relaxation, relief from pain and muscular tension, improvement of range-of-motion, increased body awareness, and to support self-care and well-being.

 You must cancel your appointment if you believe you may have been exposed to coronavirus or are experiencing: